-DOG
+2024 DOG

-All small animal entries must be pre-entered at the Extension Office by July 1 along with a copy of the current vaccinations.
+All dog entries must be pre-entered at the Extension office by the deadline along with a copy of the current vaccinations.
 Dogs will be checked in 1⁄2 hour before show begins.
 A dog must be 6 months or older to be exhibited in dog competitions.
 All dogs must be immunized for DHL, Coronavirus, Parvo and rabies.
 Exhibitors are required to bring certificate of immunization with their pre-fair entry that is due July 1.
+The Nebraska State Fair Show Vaccination Record Form (SF 263) must document all vaccinations given within 1 to 3 years of the show date based on label guidelines.
 No animal will be allowed to show if found unfit.
 Dogs will be released immediately after show.
 No animal will be allowed to stay on premises after show.